American Chesapeake Club

 The American Chesapeake Club (ACC) Board of Directors and the ACC Health Committee approved the following Health Statement for Chesapeake Bay Retrievers: The ACC Board of Directors strongly recommends that all breeding stock be free of Hip/Elbow Dysplasia, Progressive Retinal Atrophy (PRA) in addition to all hereditary eye diseases, Exercise Induced Collapse (EIC), and Degenerative Myelopathy (DM) tested Normal or otherwise.The above health statement was proposed by our ACC Health Committee then approved by the ACC Board of Directors on September 11, 2016, (ACC Board Motion 16:39).

-To learn more about health issues that are known to affect Chesapeake Bay Retrievers, select the buttons below.
+To learn more about health issues that are known to affect Chesapeake Bay Retrievers and available health tests, select the buttons below.

 Funding for DM Study